 Network — Talk with friends, family, faculty and alumni about internships/postgrad plans/career interests.

-Career bootcamp — CELS worked with the Academic Resource Center (ARC) on an intensive one-week pilot program that will debut on campus in January.
+Career bootcamp — The Office of Career and Professional Development worked with the Academic Resource Center (ARC) on an intensive one-week pilot program that debutedon campus in January 2014.

 Recommendations and references — Think about whom you could ask to write you letters of recommendation or serve as a reference for future jobs and/or graduate school.
 Consult them now, provide a resumé or CV, and keep them updated on what you are doing.